cuba-platform/jpawebapi/README.md

 ## Customization

 JPA Web API URL can be customized via `jpawebapi.mapping.url` app property both for `web` and `portal` application modules.

+## Security

+Since CUBA Platform 7.2 you should create a new [role](https://doc.cuba-platform.com/manual-latest/roles.html) with included `permission-config.jpawebapi.api.enabled` permission and assign it to new users in order to grant them access to the add-on.

 ## Demo